Documentation Index

 What are Webhooks?

 Webhooks allow your application to receive real-time notifications when events occur in your workspace.
-Instead of polling our API for changes, we’ll send HTTP POST requests to your specified endpoint whenever something happens.How Webhooks Work
+Instead of polling the API, Tiro sends HTTP POST requests to your endpoint whenever something happens.How Webhooks Work

 - Configure: Set up a webhook endpoint in your application

-- Subscribe: Register your endpoint with us to receive specific events
+- Register: Add your endpoint to receive the events you care about

 - Receive: Get instant notifications when events occur